garrandall/popular-music-data/tracks/she-loves-to-be-in-love-charlie.md

 Another letter from the U.S.A
 That makes it four this week
 Just put it down with the rest of the heap
-Ooh my friend, she sure has got it bad
+Oh my friend, she sure has got it bad
-Ooh my friend, you're the first big love she's had
+Oh my friend, you're the first big love she's had
 She loves to be in love
 She don't care if you're not there, she can make it alone She loves to be in love